The 8 Best Buenos Aires Markets: Where to Spend Your Pesos

 Speaking of mate, if you have it, bring it.

-If you don’t then buy one of the enormous fruit salads from the many vendors.
+If you don’t then buy one of the enormous fruit salads from the many street food vendors.

 Snack or mate in hand, lounge on the grassy knoll, and watch the street performers sing, dance, or even perform capoeira.